SmartWheelchair/Systems/README.md

-# top-level
+# Smart Wheelchair Systems
-Repository for all software components of the Open Source Smart Wheelchair project
+Comprenhensive repository for all software components of the Open Source Smart Wheelchair project